Ensembl/plant-scripts/phylogenomics/README.md

 ```

 A sample output matrix is available in [Brassicaceae.synthelogs.GOC75.tsv](./bench/Brassicaceae.synthelogs.GOC75.tsv).
 A benchmark is described in folder [bench](./bench).

+Note option -f produces FASTA files of aligned peptide sequences, one per cluster.
+Such a task takes usually takes over an hour over the Ensembl REST API.

 ### ens_sequences.pl